langevinmodel/folie/docs/index.rst

 Getting Started
 ------------------

-The general pattern of using folie is defining a model, loading trajectories data, fit the model and analyse the resulting model.
+The general pattern of using folie is to define a model, load trajectory data, fit the model, and analyse the resulting optimized model.